Sulfur hexafluoride: Greenhouse gas

 Sulfur hexafluoride (SF_{6}) measured by the Advanced Global Atmospheric Gases Experiment (AGAGE) in the lower atmosphere (troposphere) at stations around the world.
 Abundances are given as pollution free monthly mean mole fractions in parts-per-trillion.

 Abundance and growth rate of SF_{6} in Earth's troposphere (1978-2018).

 Atmospheric concentration of SF_{6} vs. similar man-made gases (right graph).
 Note the log scale.

 According to the Intergovernmental Panel on Climate Change, SF_{6} is the most potent greenhouse gas.
 Its global warming potential of 23,900 times that of CO_{2} when compared over a 100-year period.
 Sulfur hexafluoride is inert in the troposphere and stratosphere and is extremely long-lived, with an estimated atmospheric lifetime of 800–3,200 years.

 Measurements of SF_{6} show that its global average mixing ratio has increased from a steady base of about 54 parts per quadrillion prior to industrialization, to over 12 parts per trillion (ppt) as of February 2025, and is increasing by about 0.4 ppt (3.5%) per year.
 Average global SF_{6} concentrations increased by about 7% per year during the 1980s and 1990s, mostly as the result of its use in magnesium production, and by electrical utilities and electronics manufacturers.
 Given the small amounts of SF_{6} released compared to carbon dioxide, its overall individual contribution to global warming is estimated to be less than 0.2%, however the collective contribution of it and similar man-made halogenated gases has reached about 10% as of 2020.
 Alternatives are being tested.

-In Europe, SF_{6} falls under the F-Gas directive which ban or control its use for several applications.
+In Europe, SF_{6} falls under the F-Gas directive which bans or controls its use for several applications.
 Since 1 January 2006, SF_{6} is banned as a tracer gas and in all applications except high-voltage switchgear.
 It was reported in 2013 that a three-year effort by the United States Department of Energy to identify and fix leaks at its laboratories in the United States such as the Princeton Plasma Physics Laboratory, where the gas is used as a high voltage insulator, had been productive, cutting annual leaks by 2280 lb.
 This was done by comparing purchases with inventory, assuming the difference was leaked, then locating and fixing the leaks.